 - It’s a scientific fact that our brains can process images 60,000 times quicker than text.
-Also, 90 per cent people will recall an image a few days after they see it.
+Also, 90 percent of people will recall an image a few days after they see it.
 These statistics are highly revealing.
 They prove that even simple text will be read and absorbed because of the infographics that accompany it.

 The best way to present information is to add graphs and charts to the text.
 This is especially true if you have lots of information to share.
 Graphs and charts will organize the whole thing and also give a visual boost.

 In conclusion, we can say that a blog is incomplete if it does not contain infographics.
 But infographics are not replacements, only supplements in a blog.

 It’s true that infographics perform better for engagement and SEO in typical blogs, but the articles are the relevant thing.
 For content marketing and conveying information, blog posts remain the most beneficial of all.